danialvarezperal/pythonprojects/README.md

 # My Python Projects
-This repository is my short project of python
+In this repository, I have my small python projects.